rgee258/task-manager-api/README.md

 # Task Manager API

-A backend focused task manager API using Node.js in Express as part of lessons for gaining more experience with Node.
+A backend focused task manager API using Node.js in Express as part of The Complete Node.js Developer Course available on Udemy.

 This application allows one to connect to a local mongoDB database to register users, log them in, and allow them to create and access tasks.